 - Peppermint at high doses orally can have side effects, including kidney toxicity.
 You only need a drop or two for health benefits.

 - Do not use peppermint oil if you have an allergy to this plant

 - Although peppermint is generally safe to be added to foods, always check with your healthcare provider before making changes to your health routine as it may interact with your medications or conditions.

 - Pregnant women should not use peppermint in high concentrations.

 - Peppermint oil may stimulate bile flow, so it shouldn’t be used in people with gallbladder issues unless under medical supervision.

 Essential Oil Tip:

-Essential Oils also have natural antihistamine benefits!
+Some essential oils also have natural antihistamine benefits!